bigcommerce/dev-docs/docs/api-docs/partner/staying-current.md

 For recent updates to the Stencil's Cornerstone theme, we recommend setting up [a feed alert](https://developer.bigcommerce.com/changelog#feeds) for the [Developer Changelog](https://developer.bigcommerce.com/changelog).
 You can also refer to the [Cornerstone repository](https://github.com/bigcommerce/cornerstone/) in GitHub.

 In most cases, your theme will update automatically.
-New code is pushed to all stores several times a week.
 Occasionally, you may have to take some action by opting in to the new feature in the control panel.

 ### Custom themes